 The landpods sleep 4 people including a double bed, although, we were just 2 people so we could spread out a little more.
 There is a wooden seating bench and BBQ firepit outside, just remember to get your wood from reception for £5 to bring the campfire alive.

 Each landpod comes with solar-powered electricity and has a light sensor over the doorway to avoid wasting power.

 Did I tell you that you can even peel back your canvas roof and gaze at the stars?
 Happy days!

 Food and drink at YHA Grasmere Butharlyp Howe

 At YHA Grasmere Butharlyp Howe, you can start the day with a Breakfast Bap for £3.95 with either sausage, bacon or veggie sausage.
 Fancy a little something extra?
 They also offer muffins, fruit, cereal bars and drinks.
-Thankfully, YHA serves food that is locally (or British) sourced where possible
+Thankfully, YHA serves food that is locally (or British) sourced where possible.

-For evening meal, the menu consisted of 5 types of stone-baked pizzas starting at £7.95, and you can add chips for £2.50.
+For the evening meal, the menu consisted of 5 types of stone-baked pizzas starting at £7.95, and you can add chips for £2.50.

-Self-catered kitchen at YHA Grasmere Butharlyp Howe
+Self-catered kitchen YHA Grasmere Butharlyp Howe

 There are self-catered kitchens in the main house and in Howe Lodge at YHA Grasmere Butharlyp Howe.
-They are well-stocked with all appliances, cutlery and pans.
+They are well-stocked with all appliances, cutlery, and pans.